juvu/DayTrade-SwingTrade/TradingTechniques.md

 * Entry/Risk
 	* 1/4 at close of FRD if the reward is good
 	* If stock is weak in the FRD, short into strength the next day instead
-	* 1/4 at mid from previous close to major resistance if there's strength
+	* 1/4 at midway from previous close to major resistance if there's strength
 	* 1/2 at major resistance(most consolidation area) if it spikes
 	* Cover half of the morning spike or support
 	* Leave the rest to run until rest of the day risking the top of major resistance